yyin-dev/MIT6.828/labNotes/lab4/lab4b.md

 ## Implementing Copy-on-Write Fork

 Explains the logic flow in `fork()` and `pgfault()`.

+`fork()` create a new environment, then scan through the parent environment's entire address space and set up corresponding page mappings in the child.
+The key difference is that, while `dumbfork()` copied pages, `fork()` will initially only copy page mappings.

+The basic control flow for fork() is as follows:

+- The parent installs `pgfault()` as the C-level page fault handler, using `set_pgfault_handler()`.
+- The parent calls `sys_exofork()` to create a child environment.
+- For each writable or copy-on-write page in its address space below `UTOP`, the parent calls `duppage`, which should map the page copy-on-write into the address space of the child and then remap the page copy-on-write in its own address space. `duppage` sets both PTEs so that the page is not writeable, and to contain `PTE_COW` in the "avail" field to distinguish copy-on-write pages from genuine read-only pages.
+- The exception stack is not remapped this way, however.
+Instead you need to allocate a fresh page in the child for the exception stack.
+Since the page fault handler will be doing the actual copying and the page fault handler runs on the exception stack, the exception stack cannot be made copy-on-write.
+- The parent sets the user page fault entrypoint for the child to look like its own.
+The child is now ready to run, so the parent marks it runnable.

+Control flow for the user page fault handler:
+- The kernel propagates the page fault to `_pgfault_upcall`, which calls `fork()`'s `pgfault()` handler.
+- pgfault() checks that the fault is a write (check for FEC_WR in the error code) and that the PTE for the page is marked PTE_COW.
+If not, panic.
+- pgfault() allocates a new page mapped at a temporary location and copies the contents of the faulting page into it.
+Then the fault handler maps the new page at the appropriate address with read/write permissions, in place of the old read-only mapping.
+- The user-level `lib/fork.c` code must consult the environment's page tables for several of the operations above (e.g., that the PTE for a page is marked PTE_COW).
+The kernel maps the environment's page tables at UVPT exactly for this purpose.
+It uses a clever mapping trick to make it to make it easy to lookup PTEs for user code. `lib/entry.S` sets up `uvpt` and `uvpd` so that you can easily lookup page-table information in lib/fork.c.

 > **Exercise 12.** Implement `fork`, `duppage` and `pgfault` in `lib/fork.c`.